MP About

 WEBSITE

 The SQUEEZESHOT.org website has received visitors from every state and the District of Columbia, and 114 countries.
-It has been admitted to Artbase, the Rhizome database of new media art (“contemporary art engaged with technology and the Internet”).
+It was admitted to Artbase, the Rhizome database of new media art (“contemporary art engaged with technology and the Internet”).
 Rhizome is an affiliate of the New Museum in New York City.

 EXHIBITIONS